aliss/Docs/source/index.html.md

 name | name of the service
-organisation.id | object with details of the organisation that runs the service organisation.name | name of the organisation organisation.aliss_url | url to the organisation entry on aliss.org organisation.is_claimed | whether a representative of the organisation has claimed editorial privelege over the entry description | free text description of the service url | url to a site describing the service
+organisation.id | object with details of the organisation that runs the service organisation.name | name of the organisation organisation.permalink | url to the organisation entry on aliss.org organisation.aliss_url | human friendly url to the organisation entry on aliss.org organisation.is_claimed | whether a representative of the organisation has claimed editorial privelege over the entry description | free text description of the service url | url to a site describing the service